LoyolaChicagoBooks/introcs-csharp/rst/libraryclass.rst

 one of your own functions.
 You can avoid jumping around to be reminded of the signature and use of your functions.

-.. _library-projects-in-monodevelop:
+.. _library-projects-in-xamarinstudio:

-Library Projects in MonoDevelop
+Library Projects in Xamarin Studio
 ----------------------------------------

 Try adding a reference yourself.
 Follow these instructions:

 #.
-In your own MonoDevelop solution, start to add a project, but *instead* of leaving
+In your own Xamarin Studio solution, start to add a project, but *instead* of leaving
     Console Project selected in the dialog window, select **Library Project**.

 #.
 Then add the project name ui, and continue like when starting previous projects.